 We are currently undertaking a European Project IDEAL Futures that will set up a teacher academy in the area of digital leadership in education.
-As part of this research we are seeking to understand the experiences of educators and educational leaders regarding digital learning, their skills needs and professional development supports.
-We are inviting educators and educational leaders from across Europe to engage in a short survey to understand your preferences.
-The survey is approx. 10 minutes long and is completely anonymous and voluntary.
-You can access it by this link: SURVEY The data gathered will be used to produce a report that will inform policy makers, support us to develop professional development models and also be used to produce academic publications and reports.
+As part of this research we are seeking to understand the experiences of educators and educational leaders regarding digital learning and the current and future challenges they face regarding embedding this in their practice as well as their professional development needs.
+We are inviting educators and educational leaders from across Europe to engage in interviews to understand your experiences.
+The interviews will take place at a suitable time and will be approx. 1.5 hours long.
+If you are interested in participating please email any of the below people before the 15th January 2024.
 If you would like more information contact with the project people.
 Dr. Emma O’Brien, Mary Immaculate College, Limerick, Ireland Ciara Ni Dhrisceoil, LECTB, Limerick, Ireland Prof. Linda Daniela, University of Latvia, Riga, Latvia Dr. Mariano Sanz, SIGLO22, Madrid, Spain María Ángeles Gutiérrez García, Universidad Autónoma de Madrid, Spain Ethical clearance has been granted for this project under the Mary Immaculate Research Ethics Committee (MIREC) and all ethical procedures will be strictly adhered to.
 A copy of the ethical guidelines will be provided upon request.

 The IDEAL Future collaborative hub is now available.
 Each week, you will have access to new courses, new skills, and microcredentials from our partners.